This PDF is the current document as it appeared on Public Inspection on 08/09/2019 at 8:45 am.

 Environmental Protection Agency (EPA).

-This regulation establishes a tolerance for residues of propiconazole in or on the rapeseed crop subgroup 20A.
-Syngenta Crop Protection requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of propiconazole in or on multiple commodities which are identified and discussed later in this document.
+Interregional Research Project No. 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 FOR FURTHER INFORMATION CONTACT: